Lingeswaran-A/LeetCode-DSA/README.md

 # LeetCode-DSA
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+A collection of LeetCode questions that I have solved to ace the coding interview!
+This repository is structured based on the solutions time space complexity, languages, topics covered and difficulty level of the problem.

 <!---LeetCode Topics Start-->
 # LeetCode Topics